-Time Reports: The Finance Department is responsible for the preparation of the NPAIHB payroll.
+Time Reports: The Accounting Department is responsible for the preparation of the NPAIHB payroll.
 Payroll checks will not be issued without a Time Distribution Report which must be approved by the supervisor and the Executive Director.
 Total hours will be reported for each day worked for each employee.
-Annual Leave, Sick Leave, Holiday Leave, Personal Leave, and Overtime must be reported in the appropriate categories of the Time Distribution report.
-A statement of gross earnings, an itemization of all deductions, and net earnings will be provided for each paycheck.
+Annual Leave, Sick Leave, Holiday Leave, Overtime, must be reported in appropriate categories of the Time Distribution report.
+A statement of gross earnings, an itemization of all deductions, and net earnings will accompany each paycheck.

-Pay Days: Pay days are on the 5th and 20th of each month.
-Time reports cover the periods of the 1st through the 15th, and the 16th through the last day of each month.
+Pay Days: Pay days are on the 5^{th} and 20^{th} of each month.
+Time reports cover the periods of the 1^{st} through the 15^{th} , and the 16^{th} through the last day of each month.
 The payroll week begins at 12:00 am on Monday and ends at 11:59 pm on Sunday.
-Time reports are due to the Finance Department on the 16th and 1st day of the following month.
+Time reports are due, in the Accounting Department, on the 16^{th} and 1^{st} day of the following month.